dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1690: Sexual orientation is an inherent aspect of identity.
+### T1690: Sexual orientation is inherent, not a choice.

 |Support|
 |---|